Yale Center for Teaching and Learning

 FASHIS History

-Eva is a fourth-year Ph.D. candidate in History.
+Eva is a sixth-year Ph.D. candidate in History.
 Her research explores colonial British America and the wider early modern Atlantic World, with a focus on political economy.
 She is also interested in the integration of network analysis, spatial analysis, and other digital methodologies in humanities projects.
 Eva received her B.A. in History from Yale College in 2017.
 Before returning to New Haven for graduate studies, she worked as an education policy researcher and freelance editor.
 She looks forward to supporting humanities and social science students at any stage in the writing process.

 CAS Login